avgcampos/myfempy/README.md

 ## Documentation

-The project is documented using Sphinx under docs/.
-Built version can be found from Read the Docs.
+The project is documented using Sphinx under `docs/`.
+Built version can be found from [Read the Docs](https://myfempy.readthedocs.io/).
 Here are direct links to additional resources:

-The main documentation is available [here](https://myfempy.readthedocs.io/).

-The myfempy GitHub page/download page is available [here](https://github.com/easycae-3d/myfempy/).
+The GitHub/Download page is available [here](https://github.com/easycae-3d/myfempy/).

 The **User's Manual [PT-BR]** is available [here](https://github.com/easycae-3d/myfempy/blob/master/docs/Users_Manual.pdf).